snok/django-guid/README.rst

     :target: https://django-guid.readthedocs.io/en/latest/?badge=latest

 Django GUID attaches a unique correlation ID to all your log outputs for every requests you handle.
-Since every error now has an ID tying connecting it to all other relevant logs, this makes debugging your application easy.
+This means that every error now has an ID connecting it to all other relevant logs, making debugging simple.

-Further integration is also possible, as the ID can be returned as a header, or you can include it as a header in outgoing requests, to extend the reach of IDs to whole systems.
+Integration are also made possible, as the ID can be *returned as a header*, or can be added as an *outgoing header* in external requests, making it possible to extend the reach of correlation IDs to whole systems.

 **Resources**: